binitGajera/The-AI-Explorer/README.md

 # Principles of Artificial Intelligence \[Final project\]

-Code for the final project of CMSC 671 course (Fall 2018)

 To run the code, use the following command:
 ```bash
 $ python play.py --height 10 --width 10 \